Country: Kenya

 SCA Cupping Score: 85.50

-Mwiria is one of 3 factories operated by Central Ngandori Farmer Cooperative Society (FCS).
 Today, over 1,000 farmers deliver cherry to the station, which produces over 69,000 kilograms of coffee each year.

-Situated at the base of Mt.
-Kenya, smallholders delivering to Mwiria Factory cultivate SL28 and SL34 in volcanic nutrient-rich soil that benefit from an ideal altitude and microclimate.
+smallholders delivering to Mwiria Factory cultivate SL28 and SL34 in volcanic nutrient-rich soil that benefit from an ideal altitude and microclimate.
 Trees are fed from the plentiful Rupingazi River, whose hard black volcanic rock helps filter the cool, clean water flowing from Mt Kenya’s peak.

 Most smallholders intercrop coffee with other subsistence and cash crops including carrots, bananas and other fruit trees.
 Three permanent employees operate Mwiria Factory and hire an additional 30 people during the peak of the season.
 Smallholders selectively handpick only ripe cherry and deliver it to Mwiria Factory.
 At intake, the Cherry Clerk oversees meticulous visual sorting and floating, accepting only dense, ripe cherry.